List of Marvel Comics characters: M: Midnight's Fire

 Midnight's Fire is a supervillain appearing in American comic books published by Marvel Comics.
 He first appeared in The New Warriors #2 (Aug.
 1990), and was created by Fabian Nicieza and Mark Bagley.
 Midnight's Fire is a mutant.
 His powers and his sister Silhouette's powers are derived from their ability to tap into the extradimensional energy of the Universal Wellspring, due to being descendants of the Dragon's Breath Cult which had based their cult around the base of one of the wells for centuries.

-In 1966 during the Vietnam War, an American recon patrol in Cambodia stumbled upon the ancient, hidden temple of a cult known as the Dragon's Breath, which had remained hidden for centuries.
+In 1966 during the Vietnam War, an American recon patrol in Cambodia stumbled upon the ancient, hidden temple of the cult Dragon's Breath, which had remained hidden for centuries.
 It had been built upon a well-spring of raw, primal energy called the "Well of All Things".
 The inhabitants decided to breed a superior race that would one day unite with the ways of the west.
 They believed that this union would produce children capable of harnessing the power of the Well.
 The members of the recon patrol were to be the fathers of these children, one of these men was Andrew Chord the man who would become Midnight Fire's and Silhouette's father.

 Midnight's Fire and his sister Silhouette are the only children of Andrew Chord, former guardian of Dwayne Taylor (Night Thrasher) and his wife Miyami (daughter of Tai).
 Silhouette, Midnight's Fire and Dwayne began an organized effort to take down various New York City street gangs, but their partnership ended when Silhouette was shot and paralyzed from the waist down.
 Midnight's Fire blamed Dwayne and became a cop killer and a druglord to lure Dwayne into a physical confrontation he could not possibly win.

-Diego Cassias, one of the other members of the recon patrol now calling himself the Left Hand, stole the power of the Well from his own child, then gathered the other children of the pact including Midnight's Fire into a group called the Folding Circle.
-The Circle attempted to take control of the Well away from Tai.
-Members of the Circle, together with the New Warriors, managed to defeat Tai, but the Well was sealed, Cassias and Tai were apparently killed, and the surviving members of the Circle escaped in a stolen Avenger's Quinjet.
-The remaining members of the Folding Circle later crashed in Madripoor and attempted to usurp the role of local druglord, which was then held by Aardwolf, a Mutant crimelord.
-They succeeded, but were later taken down by Night Thrasher and Silhouette.

-Midnight's Fire later has a face to face meeting with Night Thrasher, whom he still believes is Dwayne but is in fact Donyell, for the purposes of arranging an 'alliance'.
-Midnight's Fire leaves, telling Night Thrasher he would think about it.
-It's after the meeting that Midnight's Fire is working on behalf of another individual.
-He expresses displeasure at working with this entity.